 The Bartlett Center renovation has enhanced the capabilities for instruction in the visual arts at OSU.
 It has also provided an environment for activities that have brought regional and national recognition to the visual arts at OSU.
 The Department of Art has ten instruction studios, in the Bartlett Center including three computer laboratories, and a 100-seat auditorium for instruction in art history.
 This auditorium is equipped with state-of-the-art multimedia equipment.
-Additional studios for sculpture, ceramics, printmaking and 3D design are in new facilities located on the northwest corner of campus.
-These new facilities provide students with studio environments designed with health and safety as paramount.
+Additional studios for sculpture, ceramics, printmaking and 3D design are in the Visual Arts Annex located on the northwest corner of campus.
+These new facilities provide students with well-equipped studio environments designed with health and safety as paramount.